Disney Cruise vs. Walt Disney World: Smackdown!

 Our Pick: Tie.
 Everyone should visit the Walt Disney World theme parks at least once in their life, but sailing to some of the world's greatest cities and sites on a floating resort, and spending a beach day on Castaway Cay, is also very appealing.

 Walt Disney World offers more than 200 dining options, from counters selling Dole Whip (try the Pineapple) in the Magic Kingdom to AAA Five Diamond dining experience Victoria and Albert's in Disney's Grand Floridian Resort.
 Add in countless carts peddling popcorn, churros and ice cream, and there's no risk of going hungry in the theme parks, Disney Springs or the resort hotels.
-While some of the food is decidedly "theme park fare" — burgers, pizza and the like — there are a good number of international choices that allow you to experience with foods you might not be familiar with in a safe, comfortable setting.
+While some of the food is decidedly "theme park fare" — burgers, pizza and the like — there are a good number of international choices that allow you to experiment with foods you might not be familiar with in a safe, comfortable setting.
 For most table service restaurants at Walt Disney World, reservations are required 180 days in advance.
 The most popular restaurants will book early, making it difficult to make plans at the last minute or decide "on the fly" when you want to eat.